 When you are planning to travel abroad with your pet, always consult your veterinarian first.
-Especially in warmer areas*, your pet may be at risk for contracting certain diseases that are less common in more moderate climates.
+Especially in warmer areas, your pet may be at risk of contracting certain diseases that are less common in more moderate climates.
 Also, health certificates and/or vaccinations may be needed.

 Travelling with your dog can be great fun if you make the right arrangements.
 However, poor forward planning can make the experience stressful for both you and your pet.
 Once you've decided your dog is coming away with you, the first thing you need to do is buy a collar with your current identification and keep it on your dog at all times.
 A microchip may also be beneficial for extra security.
-Before you travel, your dog would benefit from some basic training so he will be well-behaved during the trip.
+Before you travel, your dog would benefit from some basic training so they are well-behaved during the trip.
 Then, plan the transportation, what to take and where to stay as not all hotels are dog friendly!

 Travelling by car